hyperledger-cacti/cacti/whitepaper/whitepaper.md

 Naming conventions for packages:
 * cmd-* for packages that ship their own executable
-* sdk-* for packages designed to be used directly by application developers except for the Javacript SDK which is named just `sdk` for simplicity.
 * All other packages should be named preferably as a single English word suggesting the most important feature/responsibility of the package itself.

 #### 5.4.1.1 cmd-api-server